Agility, Enterprise Architecture and software development fit together in three models

 Superior architecture will always address common stakeholder concerns.
 It should provide an internally consistent set of principles that provide constraint on value definition.
 Here the architecture is ensuring that sloppiness in assessing value does not create downstream costs.

-Sloppy value assessment is the most common problem good architecture addresses.
+Sloppy value assessment is the most common problem good enterprise architecture addresses.
 Transitory considerations rule.
 A classic dichotomy is the distinction between tactical time to market and security, resiliency or stability.
 When your organization has imperatives product managers and scrum teams need to be told.
 Otherwise they cannot appropriately assess the backlog against metrics that truly matter.